 For this project, IRGC has:

 - Analysed existing literature and proposals in the fields of systemic risks, IRGC concept of slow-developing catastrophic risks, and resilience

 - Invited contributions from external experts

-- Organised two expert workshop with practitioners and academics:
+- Organised two expert workshops with practitioners and academics, at IASS Potsdam, on 16 March and 26-27 October 2017

-- Developed draft Guidelines for the Governance of Systemic Risks (2018)
+- Developed Guidelines for the Governance of Systemic Risks (2018)